leonaAtkins/govwifi-shared-frontend/README.md

 1. Create a branch from the main branch and make any necessary code or library updates.

-2. Update the “version” in [`package.json`](https://github.com/govwifi/govwifi-shared-frontend/blob/master/package.json#L3).
-Additional features or major code changes trigger a major version bump.
-Dependabot updates are minor release changes.
-For more information review [semantic versioning docs](https://semver.org/).

-3. If you’ve updated any libraries run `npm install`.
+2. If you’ve updated any libraries run `npm install`.

     This will update the `package-lock.json` file which also must be committed.

+3. Comment and push the code to a feature branch, please note, the comment will be used in the release notes, please **Do Not** start the comment with the version eg 0.6.xx, instead use something like "Bumped xx library to latest version".

 4. Raise a PR.
 Once approved, merge the PR into the main branch.

 ### Update artifact version

-After all updates are committed and pushed, update the version with the semantic version (major|minor|patch) eg
+After all updates are committed and pushed, update the version with the semantic version (major|minor|patch) eg For more information review [semantic versioning docs](https://semver.org/).

     ```bash
     $ npm version patch